Gmabatah93/TimeSeries/Forecasting/README.md

 - how similar the future is to the past
 - whether the forecasts can affect the thing we are trying to forecast.

-**Short-term forecasts:** are needed for the scheduling of personnel, production and transportation.
+**Short-term forecasts:** are needed for the scheduling of personnel, production and transportat  ion.
 As part of the scheduling process, forecasts of demand are often also required.

 **Medium-term forecasts:** are needed to determine future resource requirements, in order to purchase raw materials, hire personnel, or buy machinery and equipment.